leafo/tableshape/README.md

 assert(no_spaces:check_value("oh no!"))
 ```

+You can see all the other type checkers provided in the reference below.

 ### Type operators

 Type checker objects have the operators `*`, `+`, and `/` overloaded to provide
-ways to compose into types into more complex ones.
+a quick way to make composite types.

 * `*` — The **and** operator, both operands must match.
 * `+` — The **first of** operator, the operands are checked against the value from left to right
-* `/` — The **transform** operator, when using the `transform` method, the value will be convered by what's to the right of the operator
+* `/` — The **transform** operator, when using the `transform` method, the value will be converted by what's to the right of the operator

 #### The 'and' operator

 The **and** operator checks if a value matches multiple types.
 Types are
-checked from left to right, and type checking will abort on the first failed check.
+checked from left to right, and type checking will abort on the first failed
+check.
+It works the same as `types.all_of`.

 ```lua
 local s = types.pattern("^hello") * types.pattern("world$")